 8. Bond Obligation

-Be sure to provide all possible and pertinent information when applying for a bond to ensure all requirements are fulfilled.
-Much of the required information will be asked for while applying.
+Be sure to provide all pertinent information when you apply to ensure all requirements are fulfilled.

-This is where the bond’s effective date will be listed, as well as the bond’s end date, if applicable.
+This is where the bond’s effective start and end dates will be listed.
 Keep in mind that the obligee determines how the bond is written, and there may not always be an end date on the form.
-Visit our Ultimate Guide to Renewing Your Surety Bond for more information on how the effective date impacts the bond term and future renewals.

 10. Sign and Seal Date